Shining Light: Recording history

 "Shining Light" can also be found on Ash's greatest hits compilation, Intergalactic Sonic 7″s as well as on the Tokyo Blitz DVD.

 The song was re-recorded by Canadian artist Emm Gryner on her 2005 album Songs of Love and Death.
 In addition, this was the song played on the last episode of Roswell as the group in the series drives away forever - signifying the death of the series.
-It has also been covered by Coldplay and Noel Gallagher claims it to be one of his favourite songs.

 B-Sides

 The B-side "Warmer Than Fire" was originally written by Steve Ludwin of Little Hell.
 The song was intended to be a download only release for fans, but due to its immense popularity it was released on the "Shining Light" single as well as on the Cosmic Debris b-side collection.
 The song has also been performed several times live in concert.
 Rumours that Wheeler bought the royalties for the song from Ludwin for £35 have been denied by the band.

 "Warmer than Fire" also had its own music video, directed by Darren Tiernan (Wheeler's cousin).
 It consists of footage of the band messing around in Puerto Banus, Spain, where Free All Angels was being recorded and climaxes in a burning of a piano.
 The video cost very little and has rarely been seen.

 "Gabriel" also appears on CD1 (as well as on the Cosmic Debris collection) and is considered to be quite a retro-sounding Ash track, reminiscent of "Innocent Smile" on 1977.

 "Feel No Pain" is the first b-side on CD2, and was one of the leftover tracks from the Free All Angels recording session.
 The song is mainly about actually writing a song.

 "Jesus Says" originally released on the Nu-Clear Sounds appears as a remix entitled the "Hedrock Valley Beats Lightyear 12-inch mix which appears on CD2.

 "Shining Light" has been used as song in advert for Toyota cars in Croatia.

 There are three separate edits of "Shining Light."
 The album version is 5:09 in length and features an extended bridge.
 The song was edited for radio too at 4:07 with a shortened bridge and guitar solo.
 The third edit of the song was for the Cosmic Debris collection and is 4:23 in length.
 The band played the song live according to this edit at many gigs from the Free All Angels tour onwards, however on their latest tour in 2007, the longest version was played.